 Should You Take Quinine?

 If you're considering regularly drinking tonic water to get a low dose of quinine you should also seek your doctor’s advice, especially if you're pregnant.
 In addition, you should check how much quinine your chosen brand of tonic water contains.
+Drinking a large quantity of the water could be dangerous.
 Cinchona bark and quinine are interesting substances and can be very useful, but they need to be treated with care.

 © 2010 Linda Crampton